Global Health Seed Grant Awards

 Jennifer Keller, PhD

-Clinical Associate Professor, Department of Psychiatry and Behavioral Sciences
+Clinical Associate Professor, Psychiatry & Behavioral Sciences

 Project Title: Linguistic and Cultural Adaptation of the Building Empowerment and Resilience Program for Adolescent Girls in Gujarat, India